 The way that intersystem crossing (ISC) of NV centers in diamond works enables the initialization of the qubit at room temperatures.
 Based on this, another key next step toward Si-based qubit with higher operation temperature is to understand the ISCs in these candidates.
 ISC is the non-radiative relaxation of excited electron, mediated by phonon.
 With the development of first-principles phonon calculations in the past few decades\cite{Giustino_RMP_2017}, the ISC rate can now be quantitatively predicted and future calculations will finalize the candidate list.

 Additionally, nuclear spins and diffusion coefficient of candidate transition metals are critical factors for physical realization of color centers in Si.
 Nuclear spins of defects generally act as spin noise, reducing the coherence time of the qubit system.
 However, they can be also beneficial, serving as quantum memories.
-Therefore, selection criteria based on nuclear spins depends on the actual applications.
-Focused ion beam techniques can readily select the isotopes of a dopant and we notice that, among the candidate transition-metal defects, Sc, V, Co, and Au have no naturally stable zero nuclear spin isotope.
+Therefore, selection criteria based on nuclear spins depend on the actual applications.
+Focused ion beam techniques can readily select the isotopes of a dopant and we notice that, among the candidate transition-metal defects, Sc, V, Co, and Cu have no naturally stable zero nuclear spin isotope.
 For the perspective of reliability, a mobile color center can undermine the performance of a Si-based qubit since all the external controls are exerted on predefined locations.
 Mobility of a defect is measured by its diffusion coefficient and the values for transition metals in Si are well documented in the literature\cite{Weber_APA_1983,Graff_1995}.
-Co and Ni are known to diffuse even at room temperature\cite{Weber_APA_1983}, making them less suitable if higher operating temperature is prioritized.
-Au, V, and Zn are also fairly mobile\cite{Graff_1995,Weber_APA_1983,Collins_APL_1966}, with diffusion coefficients at the order of 10$^{7}$ (cm$^{2}$/s) at temperature of 1100 $^{\circ}$C. Among them, Zn has very low evaporation pressure, requiring encapsulation of the device\cite{Graff_1995}, while V and Au stay in the bulk Si after cooling\cite{}.
-Lastly, Sc\cite{Zainabidinov_RPJ_2007}, Zr\cite{Sachdeva_PBCM_2006}, and Pt\cite{Mantovani_PRB_1986} have very low reported diffusion coefficient, making them essentially immobile after cooling.
-Based on both factors, Zr$\mathrm{_{i}^{0}}$, Zr$\mathrm{_{i}^{+2}}$, and Pt$\mathrm{_{Si}^{0}}$ are particularly promising for future experimental realizations.
+Co and Cu are known to diffuse even at room temperature\cite{Weber_APA_1983}, making them less suitable if higher operating temperature is prioritized.
+V and Zn are also fairly mobile\cite{Graff_1995,Weber_APA_1983,Collins_APL_1966}, with diffusion coefficients at the order of 10$^{7}$ (cm$^{2}$/s) at temperature of 1100 $^{\circ}$C. Among them, Zn has very low evaporation pressure, requiring encapsulation of the device\cite{Graff_1995}, while V stays in the bulk Si after cooling.
+Lastly, Sc\cite{Zainabidinov_RPJ_2007} and Zr\cite{Sachdeva_PBCM_2006} have very low reported diffusion coefficient, making them essentially immobile after cooling.
+Based on both factors, Zr$\mathrm{_{i}^{0}}$ and Zr$\mathrm{_{i}^{+2}}$ are particularly promising for future experimental realizations.